Who Are You (song)

-"Who Are You" is the title track on the Who's 1978 album, Who Are You, the last album released by the group before Keith Moon's death in September 1978.
-It was written by Pete Townshend and released as a double-A-sided single with the John Entwistle composition "Had Enough", also featured on the album.
-The song was one of the band's biggest hits in North America, peaking at number 7 in Canada and at number 14 in the United States, and has become one of the band's signature tunes at their live shows.
-The piano on the track is played by Rod Argent.
+"Who Are You" is the title track on the Who's eighth studio album, Who Are You (1978), the last album released by the band before Keith Moon's death in September 1978.
+It was written by Pete Townshend and released as a double A-side single with the John Entwistle composition "Had Enough", also featured on the album.
+The song was one of the band's biggest hits in North America, peaking at number 7 in Canada and at number 14 on the US Billboard Hot 100, and has become one of the band's signature songs at their live shows.
+The piano on the track is played by Rod Argent of the Zombies and Argent.

 Background

-The lyrics of "Who Are You" were inspired by an incident Townshend experienced.
+The lyrics of "Who Are You" were inspired by an incident Pete Townshend experienced.
 After going out drinking with Steve Jones and Paul Cook of the Sex Pistols, Townshend was found in a "Soho doorway" by a policeman, who recognized him and said he would let him go if he could safely walk away.

-However, as explained by Townshend in his autobiography Who I Am, the last verse is about an early incident, that happened on the last North American leg of the 1971 tour: the day before the first concert in Charlotte, North Carolina, Townshend took the opportunity to visit the Meher Spiritual Center—a retreat owned by his guru Meher Baba—in nearby Myrtle Beach.
+However, as explained by Townshend in his memoir Who I Am (2012), the last verse is about an early incident that happened on the last North American leg of the Who's 1971 tour: the day before the first concert in Charlotte, North Carolina, Townshend took the opportunity to visit the Meher Spiritual Center—a retreat owned by his guru Meher Baba—in nearby Myrtle Beach.

-"Who Are You" was released as a double-A side with the John Entwistle song, "Had Enough," but "Who Are You" was the more popular song, reaching the Top 20 in both the United States and UK.
+"Who Are You" was released as a double A-side with the John Entwistle song, "Had Enough", but "Who Are You" was the more popular song, reaching the Top 20 on both the United States Billboard Hot 100 and UK Singles Chart.
 The song has since been featured on multiple compilation albums.
 The single mix contains an alternate acoustic guitar solo to the album mix.